AI4Finance-Foundation/ElegantRL/docs/source/faq-en.rst

 Background about on-policy and off-policy:
-- Behavior policy: The policy which explored in the environment and collected data for training is behavior policy.
+- Behavior policy: The policy which collects data for training and explores in the environment.
 - Target policy: The policy which used to update the Q value is target policy.
 - On-policy algorithm: the target policy must be the behavior policy.
 So the training data in experimence replay buffer should be collected by behavior policy.
 - Off-policy algorithm: the target policy can be any policies.
 So the training data in experimence replay buffer could be collected by any policies.